-Tips for Author Promotion That Ultimately Help in Book Advertising
+Tips for Author Promotion and Book Advertising

 Even the most introverted author must get out and promote in order to sell books.
 Traditionally, authors use promotional methods such as feature stories in magazines and newspapers, interviews on radio shows, and appearances on TV.
 The more an author is in front of the public, the more likely his or her book will stand out from the thousands of other books published each year.
 The Internet has provided authors with a few more options for promotion and book advertising.
 So how should one go about author promotion and book advertising?